Learning to play the Tin Whistle

 • If you're comfortable learning on-line, you might get lessons from WhistleTutor

 It's important to tell your teacher what your goal is.
 Some music teachers assume that they are setting the goals for their students.
-So especially if your aims are a little different (eg to accompany "Amazing Grace" in church) - you need to be up-front about what you are aiming for, and you need to accept their advice about what is possible given the instrument itself and your aptitude and willingness to work at the whistle.
+So especially if your aims are a little different (eg to accompany "Amazing Grace" in church) - you need to be up-front about what you are aiming for.
+Some teachers may not be the best fit for this.
+But if a teacher is willing to work with your goals, they will give you excellent advice about what is possible given the instrument itself (there are some tunes that whistle simply cannot play, and some styles where they just don't really fit) - and your aptitude and willingness to work at it.

 Tutor books or videos